njerig/cse100-vivado-on-silicon-mac/README.md

 USB flashing support is limited, see the "USB Connection" paragraph below.

+**Important note: Your Basys 3 board must be in JTAG mode (i.e. change JP1 to JTAG) in order to write a bitstream to it using the code in this repository.**

 If you want to exchange files with the container, you need to store them inside the "vivado-on-silicon-mac-main" folder.
 Inside Vivado, the files will be accessible via the "/home/user" folder.

 You can allocate more/less memory and CPU resources to Vivado by going to the Resources tab in the Docker settings.